love-your-parens/task-runner/README.md

 This will prompt a help doc explaining the syntax.

 Before you can actually run any tasks, you must first define them.
-Either put them in `runner.edn` (`runner.windows.edn` under Windows) inside the runner's directory, or provide them directly using the `--edn` option.
+To that end, either put them in `runner.edn` inside the runner's directory (`runner.windows.edn` under Windows), or provide them directly using the `--edn` option.
 Tasks are encoded in [extensible data notation](https://github.com/edn-format/edn).
 See `runner.example.edn` to learn how to define them, and how they map to command line directives.

 ### Example

-Assuming a following set of tasks:
+Assuming the following set of tasks:

 ```edn
 {:dev {:clean "some task"